Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Background

 Since the quantum states are fragile, large programs demand fault tolerance.
 In this connection, the threshold theorem states that if the individual operations are accurate enough, the error-correcting codes can suppress errors, thus allowing the running of very long computations also.
 Among many codes, the surface codes \cite{fowler2012surface} are prominent as they work on 2-D grids with only local connections and have relatively high error thresholds.
 This makes them appealing for future scale systems.

 \textbf{Quantum Architectures}: There are five leading approaches to building today's quantum hardware (refer Figure \ref{fig:qhardware}), and all of them have tradeoffs in terms of scale, control, and connectivity.
 Superconducting circuits \cite{kjaergaard2020superconducting} are based on microwave chips and enable fast gates and easy on-chip working, but have the issues of scaling and noise.
 Trapped ions \cite{bruzewicz2019trapped} achieve high fidelity by controlling individual atoms with lasers.
 A drawback of this approach is that the larger systems can be complex and slow to route.
 Natural atoms/Rydberg arrays \cite{saffman2016quantum} achieve scalable layouts with strong and switchable interactions by arranging many atoms in optimized tweezers.
 Single photons and integrated optics are used in Photonic platforms \cite{flamini2018photonic}, and they promise measurement-based logic and room-temperature operation.
 Semiconductor spin qubits \cite{zwanenburg2013silicon} leverage chip fabrication and store information in electron/hole spins in silicon quantum dots, but they are still maturing in control at scale.
+Apart from the above solid-state and photonic platforms, chemical pathways in the liquid phase have been explored where the fuzzy logic is processed using thermalized quantum mixed states \cite{gentili2025exploring}.
+Although this unconventional architecture remains at an early stage, it broaden the landscape of physical substrates for quantum information processing.

 Given the current limitations, the most practical quantum workflows are hybrid wherein the quantum processor executes a bounded task it is good at, like estimation overlaps or expectations, or preparing special states, while a classical processor handles the rest of the processes - data ingestion, optimization, and decision logic.
 Recent research reveals emphasis on the split in the tasks, the need to report noise levels, the number of measurements, and resource documents so that the results are reproducible and comparable across devices.